Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

-By Remark \ref{rem:ssss}, the contractivity condition for MFG$_{\textrm{ns}}$ might not be satisfied under the assumptions of the theorem above, and yet there exists a unique non-stationary MFE that can be approximated by finite-horizon MFE. \begin{remark} As a consequence of \eqref{eq:eq1}, the constant $T$ can be taken to be universal among all $t$, so the constant in the error bound above is the same for all $t$ for all sufficiently large $T$. \end{remark}
+By Remark \ref{rem:ssss}, the contractivity condition for MFG$_{\textrm{ns}}$ established in Theorem \ref{prop:2} need not hold under the assumptions of the theorem above.
+Nevertheless, a unique non-stationary MFE still exists and can be approximated by finite-horizon MFE.

+\begin{remark} As a consequence of \eqref{eq:eq1}, the constant in the big $O$ term in \eqref{eq:ssss34444} can be taken independent of all $T$.
+Thus, there is a universal constant $C$ available such that for all $0<t \le T$ and $T \in \mathbb N$ we have